ojas121/ojas121/README.md

 <h1 align="center">Hi 👋, I'm Ojas</h1>
 <h3 align="center">An Aerospace Engineering student with a passion for computing</h3>

-- 🔭 **I’m currently working on** my final year of my Bachelor's degree
+- 🔭 **I’m currently** looking for internships to do before my Master's
 - 📫 Reach me at **ojas@mandlekar.me**

 <h3 align="left">Connect with me:</h3>